 Using someone else's work without proper acknowledgement is plagiarism, regardless of whether the act is intentional or unintentional.
 This applies not only to text, but to any form of intellectual property, including but not limited to:

-Works (print or electronic), verbatim text, data, facts, findings, results, images, photographs, artistic works, graphics, infographics, designs and programs, etc.
+Works (print or electronic), verbatim text, data, facts, findings, results, images, photographs, artistic works, graphics, infographics, designs and programs, ideas, theories, inventions, etc.

 There are many forms of academic misconduct that constitute plagiarism, that range in severity.
 While the categories of plagiarism are numerous, a few prevalent forms to briefly note are: